KevinTheMix/CheatSheets/Vue.md

   * Use a cached value that gets updated when either of its dependent properties change.
   * Similar to C# read-only arrow (=>) properties in the sense that it doesn't have its own value, however a setter can actually also be defined, typically to break down the received value into the underlying data properties.
     * `get() {...} set(value) {...}`
-    * E.g. a property _fullName_ returning a concat of first & last name, and can be used to set them (via split)
+    * E.g. a property _fullName_ returning a concat of first & last name, and can be used to set them (via string split)
 * **Methods**
   * `methods: {}`
 * **Lifecycle Hooks**